 Initial Conditions

 As a pre-requisite to issuing delegate certificates, the Subordinate CA must configure the VoIP Entity with the URL of the Subordinate CA ACME directory resource, and the scope of delegate certificates that the VoIP Entity is authorized to obtain from the Subordinate CA. The scope must not exceed the scope of the Subordinate CA’s CA certificate that will serve as the parent to delegate certificates issued by the Subordinate CA to this VoIP Entity.
-The Subordinate CA must also configure the VoIP Entity with an indicator specifying whether the TNAuthList in issued delegate certificates will be passed-by-value or passed-by-reference.
-If pass-by-reference, the Subordinate CA must provide the VoIP Entity with the HTTPS URL hosting the remote TNAuthList.

 Creating an ACME Account with the Subordinate CA